themerdev/themer/README.md

       // options is an object representing the original command-line args
       // passed to themer.
 This allows you to add special arguments that
       // will apply only to your template.
-An example of this is allowing
+An example of this is allowing a
-      // a themer user to specify custom resolutions for rending a wallpaper.
+      // themer user to specify custom resolutions for rendering a wallpaper.

       // This function should return an array of Promises, each Promise
       // resolving to an object of the following structure: